gabimartini/Ecommerce/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-A react ecomerce that implements Flux architecture through Redux; CSS3 and Bootstrap to build the front-end;
+A react ecomerce that implements Flux architecture through Redux; CSS3 and Bootstrap to build the front-end;<br />
-Created the schema and wrote middleware to store and recieve the data from MySQL;
+Created the schema and wrote middleware to store and recieve the data from MySQL;<br />
-Worked with Express framework for NodeJS to create the routes required for delivering data to the front end.
+Worked with Express framework for NodeJS to create the routes required for delivering data to the front end.<br />
 ESlint and Jest to test and debug

 This project is build with react, redux,mysql, node, express, bootstrap, axios, test with jest